tlaplus/tlaplus/DEVELOPING.md

 If you ran Ant from your CLI for whatever reason and are encountering issues with nonexistent compilation errors in Eclipse, you can resolve them by right-clicking the project in the Workspace pane then selecting "Refresh".
 This can also be set to refresh automatically in the Eclipse settings; open them by clicking Eclipse > Settings on macOS or Window > Preferences on Linux, then check the box at General > Workspace > "Refresh using native hooks or polling".
+Note, however, that enabling this setting may cause compilation failures when running Ant from your CLI while Eclipse is open; you should only enable it if you are running Ant solely from within Eclipse.
+The setting also helps Eclipse pick up changes as you switch between git branches.

 ### Developing the Toolbox in Eclipse